Venue: Normanby Hall Country Park

 Adult Start time: 09:00

-The Normanby Hall 10k (or the Norman Bee) on June 30th is hosted from the Normanby Hall Estate in North Lincolnshire.
-In 2017 the venue launched the Tour of Britain stage.
+The Normanby Hall 10k (or the Norman Bee) sell out event is back for it's 6th year and hosted from the Normanby Hall Estate in North Lincolnshire!

-This event, linking in with the Burton in Bloom theme, helps to raise awareness for Bumblebees (wildlife is another passion of the Curly’s team) so expect Bee based updates, Bee themed t-shirts as an option and many athletes deciding to go “full bee”, dressing up for the occasion.
-This has led to a special best dressed Bee trophy!
-Curly’s (in conjunction with the team at Habitat Aid) gave away a packet of Bee friendly wildflower seeds to every competitor (which is a first for goodie bags!)
+This event, linking in with the local Burton in Bloom theme, helps to support the Bumblebee Conservation Trust Charity (wildlife is another passion of the Curly’s team) so expect Bee based updates, Bee themed medals, t-shirts with many athletes deciding to go “full bee”, dressing up for the occasion.
+This has led to a best dressed Bee trophy!

-The event is fully chip timed, with some road closures and some open roads.
-Free parking, access to the park for the day, finish line cake and a Bee themed medal plus special Worker Bees, helping to make the event great for everyone involved.
+Fully chip timed, with some road closures and some open roads.
+Free parking, finish line snack and a Bee themed medal plus special Worker Bees, helping to make the event great for everyone involved.
+Plus a great day out at Normanby Hall Country Park after the event :)

-This event is high on the list of favourite all time 10k courses for many runners.
+This event is high on the list of favourite all time 10k courses for many runners.... it's sooooo pretty!

 See you soon!